jeffhandley/react-composite-pages/README.md

 });
 ```

-It is important to note that the `loadPage` function was imported from a server-specific module for the hello page.
 Examining the `hello/server.js` module, we can see that it's very straight-forward.

 ``` jsx
 import React from 'react';